Handcrafted: RAM Community Art Show

 Work can also be shipped back to you—please provide a prepaid return shipping label and packaging materials during drop-off.

-Work not picked up within 30 days of the designated pickup is considered abandoned and will be disposed of.
+Typically, work not picked up within 30 days of the designated pickup is considered abandoned and will be disposed of.
+To accommodate the holiday season, this date has been extended to January 9, 2027.

 External view of RAM's Wustum Museum of Fine Arts